hritikaggarwal2/husky-buddy/web/README.md

 ## Testing the Project

 - Navigate to the `<root>/web` subdirectory.
-- Run the following command using the terminal (at this location): `npm test`
+- Run the following command using the terminal (at this location):
+  `npm run test:integration`
 - Follow allong the interactive terminal window to run the desired tests.

+##### Adding Tests to the Project

+- Navigate to `<root>/web/src/integration` subdirectory.
+- For any specific _.js file, add a corresponding _.test.js file which contains all the unit tests for a specific component/function.
+- Refer to Jest and Puppeteer testing tools for additional instructions for writing tests.
+- The
+  `` npm run test:integration` script will automatically detect these new unit tests and run them either via CI testing or manually via  ``npm run test:integration` locally.

 **[⬆ back to top](#table-of-contents)**